 How to Charge a Power Station With a Gas Generator

-4. 💡 Power On the Generator: Start the generator and let it run for a few minutes to stabilize before plugging in your device.
+• 2️⃣ Warm Up the Genny: Let the generator run for 2-3 minutes to stabilize the voltage before plugging in your power station.

 Leave a Comment